-12.2.1 The Allied player may recruit (purchase) new available pieces from their Force or Divisions Pool at an RP cost that is listed on the Basic Mobilization Costs Chart (see PAC) during the Purchase Segment of the Mobilization Phase.

-12.2.2 The French may only recruit from their Force Pool.
-If they wish to recruit Divisions, they will have to have moved them from their Divisions Pool to the Force Pool box after rolling on the FRAT (Section 12.3).

-12.2.3 An Allied RP expenditure may purchase an available unit of any nationality (player's choice).

-12.2.4 Once recruited, a unit must be trained before it becomes available (Exceptions: Guards units (Case 3.3.1), French National Guards (Section 3.4), and Wagons (Case 16.3.3)).

-12.2.5 Each side has a Unit Training Chart which is printed on the Organization Display (Allied) or map (French) that consists of a series of boxes that represent stages of its training.

-12.2.6 When recruited, a Troop unit is placed in the Stage 1 box of that side's Unit Training Track.

-12.2.7 Each Training Segment of the Administration and Mobilization Phases (not including the one in which it is recruited) a unit moves to the next higher stage of training until it reaches the Deployable Box.

-12.2.8 Troop units that are in the Deployable Box at the start of the Training Segment are deployed to the map.
+- 12.2.1 The Allied player may recruit (purchase) new available pieces from their Force or Divisions Pool at an RP cost that is listed on the Resource Points Costs Table (see PAC) during the Purchase Segment of the Mobilization Phase. - 12.2.2 The French may only recruit from their Force Pool.
+If they wish to recruit Divisions, they will have to have moved them from their Divisions Pool to the Force Pool box after rolling on the FRAT (Section 12.3). - 12.2.3 An Allied RP expenditure may purchase an available unit of any nationality (player's choice). - 12.2.4 Once recruited, a unit must be trained before it becomes available (Exceptions: Guards units (Case 3.3.1), French National Guards (Section 3.4), and Wagons (Case 16.3.3). - 12.2.5 Each side has a Unit Training Chart which is printed on the Organization Display (Allied) or map (French) that consists of a series of boxes that represent stages of its training. - 12.2.6 When recruited, a Troop unit is placed in the Stage 1 box of that side's Unit Training Track. - 12.2.7 Each Training Segment of the Administration and Mobilization Phases (not including the one in which it is recruited) a unit moves to the next higher stage of training until it reaches the Deployable Box. - 12.2.8 Troop units that are in the Deployable Box at the start of the Training Segment are deployed - 12.2.9 French units are placed at any friendlycontrolled Supply Depot (Section 16.2) on the map.

-12.2.9 French units are placed at any friendlycontrolled Supply Depot (Section 16.2) on the map.
-12.2.10 In the Basic Game, Allied units in the Deployable Box appear at the Entry Zone box for their nationality (marked with and "E" and connecting back to an Off-Board Movement Track box that has their nation's name).

-12.2.11 Dutch-Belgian, Hanoverian, Nassau, and King's German Legion (KGL) units arrive at the British Entry Zone box directly from the "Deployable" stage of Training.

-$\ensuremath{\textbf{12.2.12}}$ Swiss troops that are deployable appear in the Zurich area (N6).
+- 12.2.10 In the Basic Game, Allied units in the Deployable Box appear at the Entry Zone box for their nationality (marked with and "E" and connecting back to an Off-Board Movement Track box that has their nation's name). - 12.2.11 Dutch-Belgian, Hanoverian, Nassau, and King's German Legion (KGL) units arrive at the British Entry Zone box directly from the "Deployable" stage of Training. - 12.2.12 Swiss troops that are deployable appear in the Zurich area (N6).